Water requirements for hiking in the Victorian High Country

 Please note that all water quantities noted below are a guide only.

-The amount of water you will require will depend on what you are planning to eat and how much you drink during the day and night.
+The amount of water you will require will depend on what you are planning to eat and how much you drink during the day and at night.
 Everyone is different and consumes different amounts of water.
 However, you must remember that it’s very important to keep well hydrated on the track and you will most likely find that you are consuming larger amounts of water than you do normally.
 Weather also makes a big difference.
 On warm days you will consume larger amounts of water than on cold days, and on hot days, you should allow an extra 1 litre per day.

 Here are some guidelines to help you calculate how much water you might need.

 2 litres of water for drinking during the day on full day and multi day hikes and 1.5 litres on half day hikes (per person/per day)

 500ml of water for drinking during the night (per person/per night)